 Is it possible to claim for food poisoning and back pain?

-We’re reachable on 0333 500 0993 if you’re using a mobile, and we can determine very quickly whether you have an opportunity to make a claim.
-All of our lawyers work on a no-win, no-fee basis, which means you don’t have to worry about meeting solicitors’ fees if you aren’t successful.
+All of our lawyers work on a no win no fee basis, which means you don’t have to worry about meeting solicitors’ fees if you aren’t successful.
 So, call today or take our online test now if you want to.
 This too can give you easy and fast answers to your most important question – can you claim any compensation?